khumbulani9/Working-With-Web-APIs-Code-Quiz/README.md

 ## User Story

-AS A coding boot camp student
-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores SO THAT I can gauge my progress compared to my peers
+As  a coding boot camp student i want to take a timed quiz on JavaScript fundamentals that stores high scores so that I can gauge my progress compared to my peers.

 ## Description of the assignment